-- A. Work boots, in good and sturdy condition, must be worn to provide foot and ankle support protection. - B. Either long or short sleeved shirts provided by Caltrans, or a safety vest is to be worn over non-safety shirts or coats. - C. Long pants.
-No shorts or cutoffs. - D. Provided safety gear; hard hat, safety glasses, hearing protection devices, face shields, gloves, respirator, chaps, or other safety gear must be worn when required by the Department.
+A. Work boots, in good and sturdy condition, must be worn to provide foot and ankle support protection.

+B. Either long or short sleeved shirts provided by Caltrans, or a safety vest is to be worn over non-safety shirts or coats.

+C. Long pants.
+No shorts or cutoffs.

+D. Provided safety gear; hard hat, safety glasses, hearing protection devices, face shields, gloves, respirator, chaps, or other safety gear must be worn when required by the Department.

-Some crews are designated travel crews and work out of town on a per diem basis up to 90% of the year.
+This crew will be assigned to work Region-wide with out of town travel on a per diem basis up to 80% of the year.